CMadden8/MCO/README.md

 ## Row Selection

 I added a row selection dropdown that will add new rows to the user table, but I didn't have time to make a pager

+## Components

+I've made 4 components:

+1) userSelectionComponent = the main component for the user selection section
+2) userDataBarchartComponent = the bar chart
+3) userDataGeneralInfoComponent = the general info that appears to the left of the bar chart
+4) userDataTableComponent = the user listings table

+There are comments for every function created within these components, as well as comments for the variables used

+## Outputs and Inputs Examples

+I've passed around some data between the components via @Input and also emitted user selections from the table component, to be used in the main component (this stores the selected user then passes that into the inputs of the chart and general info components)